~Kapitel des Vogels~

 "Remember?
 You were a giraffe!" one of the townspeople said to their neighbor.
 "And no one found it strange…"

 "And the ghost of the Wili Maiden!"

 "Make no mistake," another old man said, glaring at Drosselmeyer.
 It was William.
-"This specter is a danger to us all.
+"This specter is a danger to society.
 If we neglect his presence, he will cause calamity to us all."